Julia-Tempering/Pigeons.jl/docs/src/input-nonjulian.md

 programming languages in existence.
-Also in many practical cases, since the worker process is invoked only three times per chain per iteration, it is unlikely to be the bottleneck (overhead is in the order of 0.1ms).
+Also in many practical cases, since the worker process is invoked only three times per chain per iteration, it is unlikely to be the bottleneck (overhead is in the order of 0.1ms per interprocess call).